nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 be called to update any existing plan(s) that contains the workout that has been updated.
 <br><br>
-**(Steps 10 to 13)** The `FileManager#rewriteAllWorkoutsToFile()` is called to rewrite the `workouts.txt` file according to the modified workout list and the the `FileManager#rewriteAllPlansToFile()` is also called to rewrite the `plans.txt` file according to the newly modified plan list.
+**(Steps 10 to 13)** The `FileManager#rewriteAllWorkoutsToFile()` is called to rewrite the `workouts.txt` file according to the modified workout list and the `FileManager#rewriteAllPlansToFile()` is also called to rewrite the `plans.txt` file according to the newly modified plan list.
 <br><br>
 This completes the process of updating an existing workout in WerkIt!

 ##### Design Considerations for Updating Existing Workout
-###### Update a workout will cause a cascade update action
+###### Update a Workout Will Cause a Cascading Update Action
 When an existing workout is updated, plans that contain that workout should also be updated.
-This cascade update action from `workout -> plan` must be done so that the data in the `workouts.txt`, `plans.txt` files matches.
+This cascading update action from `workout -> plan` must be done so that the data in the `workouts.txt` and `plans.txt` files matches.

 <div class="button-container"><a class="button" href="#implementation">Back to Implementation Overview</a></div>